Cross Bronx Expressway: 2000s to present

+In late 2023, the U.S. government allocated $150 million for bus lanes, sidewalks, and bicycle lanes on parts of the Cross Bronx Expressway.
+This was part of a $258 million project to replace five bridges along the expressway.
+The following June, the New York state and city governments began hosting meetings with local residents to determine how to reconnect neighborhoods that had been split during the expressway's construction.
+The state government planned to finalize the designs for the five new bridges by late 2024; at the time, the project was scheduled to take four years.
+Several environmental groups objected to the bridge replacement, saying that the state government had not solicited enough feedback from local residents.
+Local residents also expressed concerns that the project would require the temporary closure of part of Starlight Park.
+By 2025, the Cross Bronx Expressway repairs had received about $900 million in funding, and the NYSDOT was considering ways to mitigate impacts from the project.

 Effects

 Urban decay

-The Cross Bronx Expressway is blamed for worsening the decay of neighborhoods in the South Bronx, such as Tremont.
-In Robert Caro's The Power Broker, the author argues that Moses intentionally directed the expressway through this neighborhood, even though there was a more viable option only one block south.
+The Cross Bronx Expressway is blamed for worsening the decay of neighborhoods in the South Bronx and required relocating as many as 60,000 residents.
+The writer Robert Caro, in his book The Power Broker, argues that Moses intentionally directed the expressway through this neighborhood, even though there was a more viable option only one block south.
 The expressway's construction displaced many residents, who generally were not relocated to adequate housing.
 The New York Times reported in 2022 that the areas near the Cross Bronx Expressway were among New York City's poorest neighborhoods; these areas contained 220,000 residents, most of which were ethnic minorities.

 Many of the neighborhoods it runs through have been continually poor since its construction, partly due to the lowered property value caused by the expressway.
 This is partially responsible for the public opposition to many other planned expressways in New York City that were later cancelled – in particular, the Lower Manhattan Expressway, and may have provided impetus to Jane Jacobs, an American expatriate, in her opposition to the Scarborough Expressway in Toronto.
 Architect Ronald Shiffman argues that the Cross Bronx Expressway "ripped through the heart of the Bronx, creating what was a wall between what eventually was known as the Northern and Southern part of the Bronx."
+Ginia Bellafante of The New York Times said in 2025 that the highway was "perhaps the most egregious hallmark of destructive city planning in the country" and that structural deterioration over the years had exacerbated the impact on neighboring communities.